Yanni Gourde: Tampa Bay Lightning

 On June 26, 2017, the Lightning announced it had re-signed Gourde to a two-year, $2 million contract extension.

 During the 2017–18 season Gourde was named the NHL Rookie of the Month for February.
 On March 6, 2018, Gourde recorded two goals in a 5-4 overtime Lightning victory over the visiting Florida Panthers.
 His two goal effort tied him with Tyler Johnson for the most goals during a rookie season by a Lightning player.
 On March 30, 2018, Gourde moved past Ondřej Palát (59) for second most points in a season by a Lightning rookie.
 On April 6, Gourde recorded one goal and two assists in a 7–5 Lightning victory over the visiting Buffalo Sabres.
 The goal moved Gourde past Tyler Johnson for most goals by a Lightning rookie, with 25.
 Gourde also passed Brad Richards for the most points in a season by a Lightning rookie, with 64.
 On April 12, Gourde made his Stanley Cup playoff debut in a 5–2 Lightning home win against the New Jersey Devils.
 He recorded his first career playoff goal, assist and point in the Lightning victory, becoming only the second player in Lightning history to have a multi-point game in their playoff debut.

 On November 2, 2018, the Lightning signed Gourde to a six-year, $31 million contract extension.
-On March 22, 2019, Gourde was suspended for two games for an illegal check to the head of Carolina Hurricanes' forward Jordan Staal at PNC Arena the previous night.
+On March 22, 2019, Gourde was suspended for two games for an illegal check to the head of Carolina Hurricanes' captain Jordan Staal at PNC Arena the previous night.

 Seattle Kraken

-On July 21, 2021, Gourde was selected from the Lightning at the 2021 NHL Expansion Draft by the Seattle Kraken Expansion draft.
+On July 21, 2021, Gourde was selected from the Lightning at the 2021 NHL expansion draft by the Seattle Kraken.
+Following the draft, it was announced that Gourde was expected to miss the first two months of the 2021–22 NHL season to recover from shoulder surgery.
+While sidelined, Gourde was named an alternate captain for the Kraken alongside Jordan Eberle, Adam Larsson, and Jaden Schwartz.
+He eventually made his season debut on October 19 where he played on the top line with Schwartz and Eberle against the New Jersey Devils.
+Gourde scored his first goal with the Kraken on October 26 against the Montreal Canadiens.